The Arts

 Christian de Vietri (1994-98)

 Christian is a highly talented and successful sculptor.
-Currently based in New York, Christian’s works first came to prominence during the National Sculpture Prize at the National Gallery of Australia in 2005 and many are now held in major collections around the world.
+Christian’s works first came to prominence during the National Sculpture Prize at the National Gallery of Australia in 2005 and many are now held in major collections around the world.
 One of his latest pieces is the ‘Spanda’, a 9 story high sculpture located at Elizabeth Quay in Perth, Western Australia inspired by Christian’s experience of the teachings and practices of Śaiva Tantra, and which is the world’s largest freestanding structure made of carbon fibre.

 Christian’s contribution to the Arts has been recognised repeatedly, including by him receiving the 2003 Western Australian Citizen of the Year Award.